mert-othaw/mert-othaw/DT_EN_Phase_5_Prototype.md

 ![Copy](/Phase_5_Prototype_Screenshots/03_Share_and_copy_02.PNG)

-Once you have synced your Marvel account with your mobile device, you can demo your created prototype (student app) on the homepage as well as on your mobile device.
+Once you have synced your Marvel account with your mobile device, you can demo your created prototype (students app) on the homepage as well as on your mobile device.